 7. Exercise – You may have some extra energy now that you don’t have to wear yourself out fighting rush hour traffic and trudging into an office every day.
 You can use some of that extra energy to exercise.
 Getting exercise helps you to clear your head and focus better.
 It doesn’t matter what time of day you do it, just do some type of exercise – walking, yoga, weight training, exercise classes, whatever – a minimum of three times a week.

 8. Meditate – External distractions like noise and the internet are one thing.
 Internal distractions like worry, sadness or even excitement are another.
 Emotions and thoughts can really cause you to have trouble focusing.
 Possibly the best way to deal with mental distraction is by meditating.
 This will help you clear your mind, feel calmer and be able to focus and think better.

 9. Set goals and deadlines – You no doubt have deadlines for submitting work to your clients, and you may not want any more.
 But setting deadlines – or at least setting goals – for other aspects of your work can help make sure you don’t lose sight of things.

 Give yourself soft deadlines for answering emails, returning calls and other things that keep you in business.
 You can help yourself focus by making these goals clear to yourself.
-Write them down and track your progress with a goal planner like this Panda Planner or this Goal Getter.
+Write them down and track your progress with a goal planner.

 10. Set boundaries – Some people who don’t work at home can have trouble understanding that people who do work at home really actually need to work.
 Let your family, friends and anyone else who might have reason to interrupt you know that when you’re working, you really need to focus and get things done just like people who don’t work at home.
 Tell them that you might not be answering their calls and messages until after your work is finished each day.